 ‘Spot’ Meditation Instructions

 The following spot meditations, developed by Eric Harrison at Perth Meditation Centre, are short meditations that you can do throughout the day, wherever you are.
 For best results:

 - Aim to do a spot-meditation — even if it’s only for 10 or 15 seconds — every hour.

-- Work hard to make these mini-meditations habits that you can rely on.
+- Work to make these mini-meditations habits that you can rely on.

 e.g. When you see a car like the one you drive, use that as a reminder to relax your shoulders, breathe more deeply or to check in with what you’re thinking and feeling.

 - Remember that some practices are more useful than others.
 Choose the ones that work for you.

 These mini-meditations — because they are so short — probably won’t leave you feeling profoundly relaxed.
 They can work very well, however, to bring you back to balance, whenever you feel anxious or stressed, or whenever your thoughts spiral out of control.